pllc_pollak_logo_orange

 Hiring an EB-5 Immigration Lawyer

 This type of visa requires extensive documents and planning.
-Let our managing attorney Karen-Lee Pollak and experienced immigration support team advise you on whether you qualify for an investment green card.
+Let our managing attorney, Karen-Lee Pollak, and experienced immigration support team advise you on whether you qualify for an investment green card.

 Our firm provides full-service professional legal advice and representation to help you find an immigration solution to your visa needs.
-Please contact us to discuss your immigration options.
+Please contact us to discuss your immigration options

-Contact us today to speak with our managing attorney Karen-Lee Pollak and experienced immigration support team.
+Contact us today to speak with our Managing Attorney Karen-Lee Pollak and our experienced immigration support team.